anuragbhattacharjee/anuragbhattacharjee/README.md

 Here are some ideas to get you started:

-- 👷 I'm a Senior Developer at Chatleads
+- 👷 I'm a Full Stack Developer.
-- 🔭 I’m currently working on Natural Langugae Processing for Bengali Language and building fun stuffs on JS.
+- 🔭 I’m currently working on Multi-Label Text Classification.
 - 🌱 I’m currently learning Big Data, Data Analysis and Mobile App Development.
 - 👯 I’m looking to collaborate on open source projects and remote jobs.
 - 💬 Ask me about anything you wish.
 I also write lifestyle realted blogs on Medium.